lara-unb/CoopRobo/docs/source/mobile/pioneer/model/kinematics.rst

 .. figure:: /img/pioneer/robot_3_moves.png
    :width: 450 px
    :align: center
-   :alt: A differential-drive robot in its global reference frame.
+   :alt: A robot is moving around with the proposed motion framework.

    A robot is moving around with the proposed motion framework.